Duggar Family News: First Episode Of ‘Counting On’ Season 3 To Be About Jinger Duggar’s Wedding Dress Inspired By God

 A photo posted by Jessa Seewald (@jessaseewald) on

 Are you still going to tune in for the first two episodes of the third season of Counting On now that you know that they are going to be about this old Duggar family news?
-Sound off in the comments below.
+Sound off in the comments section below.

 [Featured Image by Duggar Family/Facebook]